escowles/recipes/_posts/2023-03-10-chocolate-chip-cookies.md

 12 oz.
 (2 cups) chocolate chips
 * stir in chocolate chips, then cover and chill dough for 2 hours
-* scoop 1 oz./28g balls and bake at 375°F for 9 minutes, until just browning
+* scoop 1 oz./28g balls and bake at 375°F for 9 minutes, until just browning (to
+  bake from frozen: 350°F for 14 minutes)
 * cool on cookie sheet for 2 minutes before removing to cooling rack
 * makes approx. 4 dozen cookies